fenago/datascience-machine-learning/labs/lab_1.md

 -------------------------------------

-In this scenario, we will first install and get ready in a working Python environment:
+In this lab, we will first install and get ready in a working Python environment:

 - How to work with the IPython/Jupyter Notebook
 - Python basics - part 1